openmc-dev/openmc/docs/source/methods/neutron_physics.rst

 :math:`\nu_p` is also given as a function of incident energy and can be specified in a polynomial or tabular format.
 The number of delayed neutrons released per fission event :math:`\nu_d` can only be specified in a tabular format.
-In practice, we only need to determine :math:`nu_t` and :math:`nu_d`.
-Once these have been determined, we can calculated the delayed neutron fraction
+In practice, we only need to determine :math:`\nu_t` and :math:`\nu_d`.
+Once these have been determined, we can calculate the delayed neutron fraction

 .. math::